The Mysterious Jaeger-LeCoultre Memovox cal. 601 – the Story of the Rarest and Most Unusual JLC Memovox Watch

 Let’s now focus on the Memovox 601.

-The most striking feature of the Memovox 601, immediately noticeable to any Memovox enthusiast, is the alarm-setting hand.
-All other Memovox watches, including modern ones, use a disc for setting the alarm!
+The most striking feature of the Memovox 601—immediately noticeable to any Memovox enthusiast—is the alarm-setting hand.
+All other Memovox models, including modern ones, use a disc to set the alarm.

 Memovox 601 with alarm hand